gdbinit/twitterwipe/README.md

 ```
 make deps
 ```
-To install all dependencies (GOPATH used to everything self-contained)
+To install all dependencies (GOPATH used so everything self-contained)

 To build you can use the Makefile
 ```